-“Happy New Year from the Newest & Finest Located Residential District in Albuquerque”, said the card.
-Sellers platted the first addition in Nob Hill in 1916, encouraging prospects to “move out of the low zone and up to the ozone.”
+“Happy New Year from the Newest & Finest Located Residential District in Albuquerque”, said Col. DKB Sellers on his 1937 new year’s card.
+Sellers had platted the first addition in Nob Hill in 1916, encouraging prospects to “move out of the low zone and up to the ozone.”

 Born in Ohio in 1861, DKB Sellers owned a food and tobacco brokerage in Eureka, California in the 1890s and went to Alaska to prospect for gold after going bust in the Panic of 1896.
-His grand daughter, Sally Veseth, has said that the title of Colonel was an honorific that “someone gave him and he latched on to it.”
-In 1903 he moved to Albuquerque where he got involved in the Territorial Fair and caused a sensation in 1906 by ordering two Oldsmobiles at the same time.
+His grand daughter, Sally Veseth, has said that the title of Colonel was an honorific that “someone gave him and he latched on to it.
+It gave him an official effect.”
+In 1903 he arrived in Albuquerque where he got involved in the Territorial Fair and caused a sensation in 1906 by ordering two Oldsmobiles at the same time.

 In 1916 he platted the eastern half of University Heights, the first subdivision in what is now known as Nob Hill.
-Five other subdivisions followed and 80% of the houses in Nob Hill had been built by WWII.
+Developers platted four additional subdivisions between 1925 and 1931 and 80% of the houses in Nob Hill had been built by WWII.

 Below is a photo from 1935.
 Central Avenue is the major east-west street.
 Monte Vista Elementary School can be located at the intersection of the two diagonal boulevards, Monte Vista and Campus.
 Hermosa and Solano Drives formed the eastern frontier of Albuquerque.